kaikyMoura/taskList_manager_service/README.md

 ## Introduction

-This project represents the back-end implementation of the TaskList_Manager, a WebApp/PWA designed for task management.
+This project represents the back-end implementation of the TaskQuest, a WebApp designed for task management.

 The application was developed using Express and TypeScript, leveraging modern technologies such as Google GenAI for image processing to enhance functionality and provide an efficient user experience.

 ## Installation

+### - Important:

+In this project, I’m using pnpm, but feel free to use any package manager of your choice.
+Just refer to the documentation for guidance on how to use it effectively.

 ### 1. Check Node.js Version